 In mathematics, the greater than symbol is a basic mathematical symbol which is used to represents the inequality between two values.
 The symbol used to represent the greater than inequality is “ > “.
 This is the universally adopted math symbol of two equal length strokes joining in the acute angle at the right.
-Also, learn less than symbol, which denotes just the opposite expression of greater than.
+Also, learn less than symbol, which denotes just the opposite of greater than expression.

 The typical use of the greater than symbol is to compare two values in which the first number is greater than the second number or one value is greater than the other one.
 The greater than symbol is an approximation of closing angle bracket.
 We can see its huge application in descending order, where the arrangement from the largest number to smallest number is done using greater than a symbol.